-In the first episode, we are bombarded with a whole bunch of names and personalities, all of whom explain how they completely different from past personalities and why they will win.
+In the first episode, we are bombarded with a whole bunch of names and personalities, all of whom explain how they completely different from past names and personalities.
 But guess what?
 They are not special snowflakes.

 Reminds us of: Kenneth Lee, obnoxious Irish guy with icky fingers, season 1.